 Pronunciation of 'Immunosuppressant'

 The word 'immunosuppressant' refers to a substance or drug that suppresses or reduces the strength of the body's immune system.
-It is pronounced as 'ɪˌmjuːnoʊsəˈprɛsənt' in English (en-US).
+It is commonly used in medical contexts, especially for organ transplants and autoimmune diseases.

 Word Origin

-The term 'immunosuppressant' originates from the combination of 'immune,' derived from Latin 'immunis' meaning 'exempt,' and 'suppressant,' from Latin 'supprimere,' meaning 'to press down.'
+The term 'immunosuppressant' is derived from Latin roots: 'immuno-' meaning 'immune' and 'suppressant' from 'supprimere,' meaning 'to press down or reduce.'

 Pronunciation Details